giancarlow333/react-portfolio/README.md

 WHEN I load the portfolio the first time
-THEN the About Me title and section are selected by default WHEN I am presented with the About Me section
-THEN I see a recent photo or avatar of the developer and a short bio about them WHEN I am presented with the Portfolio section
+THEN the About Me title and section are selected by default WHEN I am presented with the About Me section xxx THEN I see a recent photo or avatar of the developer and a short bio about them WHEN I am presented with the Portfolio section
 THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repository WHEN I am presented with the Contact section
-THEN I see a contact form with fields for a name, an email address, and a message WHEN I move my cursor out of one of the form fields without entering text THEN I receive a notification that this field is required WHEN I enter text into the email address field
+THEN I see a contact form with fields for a name, an email address, and a message xxx WHEN I move my cursor out of one of the form fields without entering text xxx THEN I receive a notification that this field is required WHEN I enter text into the email address field
 THEN I receive a notification if I have entered an invalid email address WHEN I am presented with the Resume section